steegecs/Graduate-Schoolwork/READ ME FIRST PLEASE.md

 separation between the desired classes and is optimized for this purpose by its objective function.

-"The Study of Wine Quality.R"
+("The Study of Wine Quality.R"
-"Wine Presentation - pdf.pdf"
+"Wine Presentation - pdf.pdf") ----->
 The second two files are also from class projects.
 The purpose of these projects were to learn visualize and describe the variables of a data.
 Specifically, we wanted understand how skewed distributions affects summary statistcs and when to suspect of outliers that could compromise data integrity.